AdamNaghs/cvector/README.md

  Also, whenever a function encounters an error it will run RETURN_ON_ERROR most of the time and give a detailed error to stderr and the program can continue to run.
  You can either manually handle these errors or unpack Return_types and ASSERT_ON_ERROR.
- By unpacking and asserting on error
+ By unpacking which will assert on error

   # Vec_Error Codes
 	  typedef enum